Effective Treatment for Kratom Dependence

 Sedative Effects

-Kratom can also have sedative effects, especially when taken in large doses.
-Kratom can make you feel more relaxed or confused, depending on the strain and dosage.
+Kratom can also have sedative effects, especially when taken in higher doses.
+The drug can make you feel more relaxed or confused, depending on the strain and dosage.
+These effects come with their own risks, and talking with professional addiction treatment centers can help each person explore the effects of kratom and treatment options.

 The effects of kratom vary with dosage.
 Kratom has stimulating effects at low doses.
 It has analgesic and sedative properties in large quantities, with analgesic and sleep-inducing effects.